sormy/react/README.md

 # React for ancient IE 6/7

+**THIS IS DEVELOPMENT REACT 16 BRANCH, UNFORTUNATELY IT HAS ISSUES, NOT READY FOR PROD.**

+**PLEASE USE REACT 16 BRANCH, IT IS STABLE AND READY FOR PROD.**

 ## Goal

 The goal of this fork is to run React applications on Internet Explorer Mobile 6/7 running